New York Digital Assets Estate Planning

 Does New York have a digital-assets law?

-Can an executor read email after death?
+Can a New York executor read email after death?

 Can an executor get non-message digital assets?